-Active Legislation is a list of bills that have received legislative or media attention during a given Congress, back to the 106th Congress (1999).
+Commonly Searched for Legislation is a list of bills that have received legislative or media attention during a given Congress.
 Bills are listed alphabetically by popular title or general subject.
 The list is updated weekly when the Senate is in session.

-For additional information on this topic, visit the virtual reference page Legislation and the Legislation & Records section of Senate.gov.
+For additional information on this topic, visit the virtual reference page Legislation and the Bills, Acts, & Laws section of Senate.gov's Legislation & Records section.